jared-jewitt/frontend-booster-react-spa/README.md

 | npm run lint                | Identifies linting warnings/errors                                 |
 | npm run lint:fix            | Fixes linting errors                                               |
 | npm run analyze-bundle-size | Generates and serves bundle size stats on port 4200                |

+> Note: To use these commands with Docker, run them like such: `docker-compose exec -it client npm run ...` (make sure
+> the container is already running).

 ## License